SpudGunMan/meshing-around/README.md

 Enable History, set via code readme Ollama Config in [Settings](https://github.com/SpudGunMan/meshing-around?tab=readme-ov-file#configurations) and [llm.py](https://github.com/SpudGunMan/meshing-around/blob/eb3bbdd3c5e0f16fe3c465bea30c781bd132d2d3/modules/llm.py#L12)

+Tested models are `llama3.1, gemma2 (and variants)` other models may not handle the template well.

 ```
 # Enable ollama LLM see more at https://ollama.com
 ollama = True
-# Ollama model to use (defaults to llama3.1)
+# Ollama model to use (defaults to gemma2:2b)
-ollamaModel = gemma2:2b
+ollamaModel = gemma2
+#ollamaModel = llama3.1
 ```

 also see llm.py for changing the defaults of